-I do solemnly swear that I will support the Constitution of the United States and of the State of Kansas, and faithfully discharge the duties of and adhere to the provisions of the Code of Ethics of the City of Herington, Kansas, and Ethics of the City of Herington, Ethics of the City of Herington, and Ethics of the City of Heringt , and to abide by and adhere to the provisions of the code of Ethies of the City of Herington, Ka msas.
+I do solemnly swear that I will support the Constitution of the United States and the Constitution of the State of Kansas, and faithfully discharge the duties of , and to abide by and adhere to the provisions of the Code of Ethics of the City of Herington, Kansas.
 So help me God.

 Signed: